synw/goregraph/README.md

    curl -g 'http://localhost:8080/graphql?query={docs(db:"rethinkdb",table:"logs",pluck:"field1,field2"){data}}'
    ```

-You can use multiple options together: pluck with limit for example
+You can use multiple options together like pluck with limit.

+Note: the `data` received is a string: you will have to parse it to turn it into json data

 ## Todo